 Matter Commentary Findings Going concern As auditors, we are required to "obtain sufficient appropriate audit evidence about the appropriateness of management's use of the going concern assumption in the preparation and presentation of the financial statements and to conclude whether there is a material uncertainty about the entity's ability to continue as a going concern" (ISA (UK) 570).
 Management prepared the financial statements on a going concern basis applying the continuation of services provision set out in the 'CIPFA Code' and Practice Note 10.
 We have confirmed that this is appropriate as there is no known intention to transfer the services provided by the Council outside the public sector.
 We have not identified any material uncertainties relating to going concern at the Council.
 We concur with management's assessment that it is appropriate to continue to adopt the going concern basis and there are no material uncertainties relating to going concern which should be disclosed in the financial statements.
 Other information included in the Financial Statements: Narrative Report and Annual Governance Statement We are required to read and report on whether the other information included in the Statement of Accounts (including the Narrative Report and Annual Governance Statement) is materially inconsistent with the financial statements and our knowledge obtained from the audit or otherwise appears to be materially misstated.
-We have completed our review of the Narrative Report and Annual Governance Statement, and queries are currently with management, so we will conclude on this within our final Audit Findings Report in February.
+We have completed our review of the Narrative Report and Annual Governance Statement, and we have no issues to report in response to this area.
 Matters on which we report by exception We are required to report on a number of matters by exception: If the annual governance statement does not comply with the disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit If we have applied any of our statutory powers or duties Where we are not satisfied in respect of arrangements to secure value for money and have reported any significant weaknesses.
-We have nothing to report on these matters at this point, however, we are yet to finalise our work relating to value for money.
+We have no issues to report in response to this area.